Frequently Asked Questions

 What are the Intake Processes?

-Once an offender is received into our custody the intake process begins.
+Once an offender is received into our residence, the intake process begins.

 - The rules and conditions of their residency with Housing4Offenders are reviewed with the offender and their rental agreement is completed.